 • Autosave when saving to other format - this option under the FS Logbook Editor XML Files section was added to help preserve all the information you can edit with FS Logbook Editor.
 FS Logbook Editor XML file format is the only file format that supports all logbook record attributes (properties) you can edit with FS Logbook Editor.
 See Information supported by different logbook files chapter.
 Therefore, when you save logbook to any other format, you may easily loose some information, because it is easy to forgot that the specific information is not supported by selected file format.
-If you enable this option, FS Logbook Editor will save logbook also in FS Logbook Editor XML file format (.fslex extension) whenever you save logbook to other file format.
+If you enable this option, FS Logbook Editor will save logbook to other file format.
 The saved file will be in the same location with the same name (but with .fslex extension) as the logbook being originally save.
 Be aware that if there is already such a file, it will be overwritten without notice!